 The weekly summary reports used to calculate this data have well defined parameters.
 The number of prize checks processed could be affected by checks processed, new game introductions and matrix revisions changing prize structure claim requirements.

+Calculation Type: Cumulative

+New Measure: No

 Strategy A.1.3.
 Marketing and Promotions

 Output Measure A.1.3.a: Number of Newsletters Distributed to Retailers

+Short Definition:

 This performance measure is intended to show that the Texas Lottery Commission makes a concerted effort to maintain formal communication with its entire retailer network.

+Purpose/Importance:

 This measure educates retailers about current games and game closings, new game introductions, practical sales techniques, security issues, field staff information, and other related topics necessary to market lottery products.

+Source/Collection of Data:

 Newsletters are distributed to active retailers and chain retailer headquarters offices, during the reporting period.
 Retailer Services staff obtain the number of active retailer locations and chain retailer headquarter offices from a report generated from the Lottery Operator Gaming System.
+Method of Calculation:

 The total number of newsletters distributed is calculated by taking the total active retailers including chain retailer headquarters from the Lottery Operator Gaming System, multiplied by the number of issues of the newsletter produced and distributed for the reporting period.

+Data Limitations:

 The number of newsletters distributed is dependent upon the number of active retail locations and corporate account headquarters offices.

+Calculation Type: Cumulative

+New Measure: No

 Strategy A.1.3.
 Marketing and Promotions

 Output Measure A.1.3.b: Number of Retailer Visits

+Short Definition:

 This performance measure reflects the number of retailer visits conducted by the Lottery Operator's sales representatives.

-The measure indicates that retailers are visited on a regular basis by Lottery Operator sales representatives who provide service and assistance from a marketing and sales standpoint.
+Purpose/Importance: The measure indicates that retailers are visited on a regular basis by Lottery Operator sales representatives who provide service and assistance from a marketing and sales standpoint.
+Source/Collection of Data:

 Each Lottery retail location is assigned to a Lottery operator sales representative who visits that retailer once each sales cycle (each sales cycle being a two-week period).
 The number of retailer visits is dependent upon the number of individual retailer locations selling Lottery products.
+Method of Calculation:

 Lottery Sales Representatives (LSRs) record retailer visits electronically by logging onto the lottery sales terminal at each retailer location using their LSR ID and password.
 Each login is recorded in the Enterprise System (ES).
 Visits that cannot be recorded electronically due to electrical and/or communications issues at retailer locations are tracked and reported via a spreadsheet maintained by the Lottery Operator.
 Retailer Services staff aggregates all retailer visit reporting for the quarter.
+Data Limitations:

 The number of retailer visits is dependent upon the number of active retail locations.

+Calculation Type: Cumulative

+New Measure: No

+Strategy A.1.3.
+Marketing and Promotions

 Output Measure A.1.3.c: Number of Retailer Surveys Completed

+Short Definition:

 This measure shows the Lottery's intent to solicit meaningful feedback from retailers.

+Purpose/Importance:

 Surveys assist the agency in assessing the levels of satisfaction with the Texas Lottery Commission.

+Source/Collection of Data:

 Retailers are surveyed by claim center staff.
-Surveys are processed and results tabulated by the University of Texas' (UT's) Organizational Excellence Group, which provides results to the Lottery's Research section.
-The resulting data are compiled and maintained by the Lottery's Research Coordinator.
+Surveys are processed and results tabulated by the University of Texas' (UT's) Organizational Excellence Group, which provides results to the Lottery's Retailer Services Department.
+The resulting data are compiled and maintained by Retailer Services.
+Method of Calculation: